idank/showthedocs/contributing.md

 1. importing the documentation (usually a small subset of it) and annotating it as well

+[This commit](https://github.com/idank/showthedocs/commit/11218f51af8a9f34e725696056c71c7181c94c7d) that added support for gitconfig can be used for guidance on the various pieces of the code that need to be modified.

 ### writing a parser

 The parsing that showthedocs needs is generally a lot more shallow than the one